-The Middle Ages were anything but dark in Utrecht: until 1550, Utrecht was the biggest city of the Northern Netherlands and still today, much of the old city reminds us of that time.
+The Middle Ages were anything but dark in Utrecht: until 1550, Utrecht was the biggest city of the Northern Low Countries and still today, much in the city reminds us of that time.
 On this tour, we’ll cover the influence of the Vikings on our city, the Teutonic Knights and the guilds of Utrecht (both still active today), and you’ll hear the Dutch version of Romeo and Juliet.
 We’ll give you tips on how to survive the harsh living conditions of medieval Europe.
 Join us on a tour of the most beautiful, gruesome, interesting and undiscovered period in Utrecht history!

 World War II Tour

-Utrecht isn’t just a beautiful medieval city with stunning churches and gorgeous canals.
-In the Second World War, Utrecht was both the center of the nazi occupation as well as the center of the Dutch resistance.
-Join us on our World War II Free Tour to learn more about the history of the Dutch Nazi Party and it’s ludicrous leader, the occupation of the Netherlands, and the street that housed more than 20 different nazi institutions AND the Dutch resistance.
-On the tour we’ll cover the story of the liberation of Utrecht and the Netherlands, we show what happened to the Jewish citizens, and you’ll see a bunker transformed into a nightclub!
+In the Second World War, Utrecht was both the center of the Nazi occupation as well as a center of resistance.
+Join us on this tour to learn more about the history of the Dutch Nazi party NSB and its slightly ludicrous leader, the occupation of the Netherlands, and the street that housed more than 20 different Nazi institutions AND the Dutch resistance.
+On the tour we’ll cover the story of the liberation of Utrecht and the Netherlands, we show what happened to the Jewish citizens, and you’ll discover a Nazi bunker transformed into a nightclub…

 Origin of the Netherlands Tour

 In 1579, the Union of Utrecht was signed.
-This document lies at the foundation of a brand new republic, later to become the Kingdom of the Netherlands.
+This document lies at the foundation of a brand new republic, (much) later to become the Kingdom of the Netherlands.
 The Origin of the Netherlands Tour focusses on the big events that shaped our modern nation and the role Utrecht played in this turbulent history.
-We’ll show traces of the 80 year’s war, an extraordinary episode of rebellion and religious conflict.
+We’ll show hidden traces of the Eighty Year’s War, an extraordinary episode of rebellion and religious conflict.
 We’ll explain how our monarchy came to be, and how the world’s first democratic revolution happened in Utrecht!

-If you’ve spend more than 10 minutes in Utrecht you know this city is absolutely crazy about bikes.
-Beside the world’s busiest cycle track and the world’s largest bicycle parking garage (it even astounds Dutch people), Utrecht also boasts a wealth of great sights perfectly suitable to visit by bike.
-Venture outside the city center with us using this healthy, efficient and carbon-neutral means of transportation.
-We’ll take a look at old industrial sites, and the Rietveld-Schröder House, a world heritage site and international icon of architecture.
+If you’ve spent more than 10 minutes in Utrecht you know this city is absolutely crazy about bikes.
+Besides the world’s busiest cycle track and the world’s largest bicycle parking garage (come along and see why it astounds even Dutch people), Utrecht also boasts a wealth of great sights perfectly suitable to visit by bike.
+Venture outside the city center with us using this healthy, efficient, carbon-neutral and super-Dutch means of transportation.
+We’ll take a look at old industrial sites, hidden gardens, a World War II bunker and the Rietveld-Schröder House: a UNESCO heritage site and international icon of architecture.